Maluku (province): Religion

-Most of the people of Maluku adheres to either Islam, (52.85% of the population) or Christianity (46.3% of the population); the latter are divided between followers of (Protestantism (39.39%) and Catholicism (6.87%).
+Most of the people of Maluku adhere to either Islam, (52.85% of the population) or Christianity (46.3% of the population); the latter are divided between followers of (Protestantism (39.39%) and Catholicism (6.87%).
 There are also adherents of folk religion, Hinduism and Buddhism.
 The spread of Islam was carried out by the Sultanates of Iha, Saulau, Hitu, and Hatuhaha and Arab traders who visited Maluku.
 While the spread of Christianity was carried out by missionaries from Portugal, Spain and the Netherlands.

 Places of worship in Maluku Province in 2013 were recorded as follows: